Jeroboam II: History

 William F. Albright has dated his reign to 786–746 BC, while E. R. Thiele says he was coregent with Jehoash 793 to 782 BC and sole ruler 782 to 753 BC.

-He was victorious over the Arameans, conquered Damascus, and extended Israel to its former limits, from "the entering of Hamath to the sea of the plain".
+He extended Israel to its former limits, from "the entering of Hamath to the sea of the plain".

 In 1910, G. A. Reisner found sixty-three inscribed potsherds while excavating the royal palace at Samaria, which were later dated to the reign of Jeroboam II and mention regnal years extending from the ninth to the 17th of his reign.
 These ostraca, while unremarkable in themselves, contain valuable information about the script, language, religion and administrative system of the period.
-In 2020 a bulla belonging to a servant of Jeroboam II was authenticated.
+During the excavations at Megiddo in 1904, an 8th century BCE Hebrew seal was found with the image of a roaring lion and the inscription "Belonging to Shema, servant of Jeroboam."
+In 2020, a number of scholars claimed to have authenticated an unprovenanced bulla belonging to the same official, but others hold that it is a forgery based on the Megiddo seal.

 Archaeological evidence confirms the biblical account of his reign as the most prosperous that the northern kingdom of Israel had yet known.
 By the late 8th century BC, the territory of Israel was the most densely settled in the entire Levant, with a population of about 350,000.
 This prosperity was built on trade in olive oil, wine, and possibly horses, with Egypt and especially Assyria providing the markets.
 According to the prophet Amos, the triumphs of the king had engendered a haughty spirit of boastful overconfidence at home.
 Oppression and exploitation of the poor by the mighty, luxury in palaces of unheard-of splendor, and a craving for amusement were some of the internal fruits of these external triumphs.
+Archaeologist Israel Finkelstein has argued that many of the stories of King Solomon's rule over a large, prosperous kingdom were inspired by memories or records of the reign of Jeroboam II.
+For example, Finkelstein claimed that a list of districts in 1 Kings 4 supposedly under Solomonic rule actually matches the geographic boundaries of the Kingdom of Israel in the time of Jeroboam II.
+Thomas Römer has argued that Jeroboam I may not have existed and that Deuteronomistic redactors transferred the reign of Jeroboam II to Jeroboam I, although Lester L. Grabbe finds this theory unlikely.